After a traumatic brain injury, individuals may experience a movement disorder called dystonia.

 Treating Dystonia After Brain Injury

-There are several options available to help you manage dystonia after brain injury.
+While there are no true cures for dystonia, there are several options available to help you manage the symptoms of it after brain injury.
 These include:

 - Medications.
 Oral medications can help keep dystonia flare-ups at bay.
 Some medications a doctor might prescribe include trihexyphenidyl and oral baclofen.